 - What awareness level are you targeting?
 (FYI, motion graphics work especially well for awareness and consideration.)

-Have Design and Animation Involved From the Beginning: Design and animation are integral to a successful motion graphic, so it’s important to bring designers and animators into the brainstorming process from day one.
+Design and animation are integral to a successful motion graphic, so it’s important to bring designers and animators into the brainstorming process from day one.
 (Leaving them out is one of the biggest mistake teams make.)
 Their invaluable thinking will help guide ideas, offer interesting insight, and determine whether or not a concept will be enhanced by motion.
 (BTW, content marketers can learn a lot from thinking like designers.
 Here are 4 ways to put that mindset to work in your next brainstorm.)

-Get Everyone on the Same Page: No idea should be signed off on without the entire creative team’s approval.
+No idea should be signed off on without the entire creative team’s approval.
 Additionally, everyone should understand:

 - Distribution (where the motion graphic will live and how it will be consumed)

-Know Your Run Time: Length has a huge effect on your production timeline and cost.
+Length has a huge effect on your production timeline and cost.
 You should decide what length is appropriate for your story and your goal.
 If you’re not sure, here’s a helpful guide to figure out how long your motion graphics should be.

 Example: To generate buzz for Cornell’s first-ever “Cornell Giving Day,” we created a motion graphic series aimed at inspiring alumni, students’ parents, and friends of the university to give.
 Each motion graphic channeled the theme of “the difference one day can make” to build hype and deliver a very specific message.
 In total, the campaign raised nearly $7 million in donations.

-Tell a Single Story: You have limited space, and you need to make the most of it.
+You have limited space, and you need to make the most of it.
 A good motion graphic delivers a single message and uses every creative element to support that story.

-Edit Mercilessly: Trim the fat.
+Trim the fat.
 That includes everything from condensing lines to word choice.
 You want to write in direct, easy-to-understand language.
 In some ways, writing for motion graphics is like writing a children’s book.
 Say everything simply.
-You might even sub out words for those with less syllables (think “disseminated” vs. “shared”).
+You might even sub out words for those with fewer syllables (think “disseminated” vs. “shared”).
 Always read aloud to see how it will flow when it gets to VO.
 If you stumble on a line, it’s probably best to rework the phrase.
 (Learn more about how to write awesome motion graphics in 8 steps, and get our best tips to nail your explainer video script.)

-Run It by Design: Yes, a copywriter is a wordsmith, but the words are only half of the motion graphic experience.
+Yes, a copywriter is a wordsmith, but the words are only half of the motion graphic experience.
 It’s words and visuals.
 Designers should vet scripts to provide feedback about the feasibility of design, the flow of story, and any opportunities to visualize instead of explain something with words.

 Note: Some people believe scripting and storyboarding should actually happen simultaneously (even our own team is split about it).
-The priority, really, is to make sure there are open lines of communication between copywriters and designers, because it’s easier to iterate and edit in the concepting phase than to make changes down the road.
+The priority, really, is to make sure there are open lines of communication between copywriters and designers because it’s easier to iterate and edit in the concepting phase than to make changes down the road.

 Example: To create buzz about Mercer’s 2015 National Survey for Employer-Sponsored Health Plans, we created a motion graphic that called out major insights, crafting a narrative that gives viewers an instant overview of the survey.